 - Competitive landscape and win themes

-What you will likely discover is that many opportunities are much further from closing than initially anticipated.
+You will likely discover many opportunities are much further from closing than initially anticipated.
 While this isn't welcome news, it does provide a reality check.
 More importantly, it allows the sales team to think about what actions they need to take to advance each opportunity.

 - Active customers – expand your presence within these accounts